nuuuwan/news_lk3_data/README.md

 Speaking at an event on Tuesday October IPS Research Economist Priyanka Jayawardena noted, however, that tax evasion remains a problem.

 While PIT revenue for 2023 was estimated at 131 billion rupees, only 48 billion appears to have been collected in 2023, a statement from the IPS quoted her as saying.

+Jayawardena pointed out that VAT revisions – from 15 percent to 18 percent – along with removing exemptions have hit the poorest hardest, with the bottom 10 percent of households paying around 10 percent of their income in VAT compared to 6 percent for wealthier households.

 ...